 The purchase and balance transfer APR is a good rate at a full 6% lower than the average credit card APR of around 16%.
 This makes the Simmons Visa® a good choice if you plan to carry balances month to month.

-The low rate and no balance transfer fees combined with the $0 annual fee makes the Simmons Visa® a valuable balance transfer card.
-You can make a zero-fee balance transfer, and pay off the debt over time.
+The intro balance transfer APR, low revert rate rate and no balance transfer fees for transfers requested outside of the promo period makes the Simmons Visa® a valuable balance transfer card.
+You can either take advantage of the intro APR period or choose to make a zero-fee balance transfer after that period to help you pay off the debt over time.
 It’s similar to taking out a personal loan, without origination and processing fees.

 You’ll also like …